TiagoFNB/Park20_23-24/README.md

 Park20 is a (fictional) company operating in the area of car and motorcycle parking.
 Recently the company decided to approach a new way for its customers to use its parks providing a new and improved customer experience.

-**Important note**: The project itself is very extense, and for academic purposes only a prototype with a limited number of features and component was implemented.
+**Important note**: The project itself is very extense, and for academic purposes only a prototype with a limited number of features and components was implemented.
 It's not fully implemented nor there are plans to fully develop it in the future.

 Prototype features (Park configuration is to be done by bootstrapping the database):